mberkancetin/Customizable-Structured-Electronic-Brainwriting/README.md

 **For a detailed academic protocol and step-by-step implementation guide on how to conduct a Structured Electronic Brainwriting Session utilizing Google Sheets with Google Apps Script, please refer to the following publication on protocols.io**:

 Çetin, Mahmut Berkan & Gündüz, Selim (2025).
-Protocol for Conducting Structured Electronic Brainwriting Session: Utilizing Google Sheets with Google Apps Script. protocols.io, https://dx.doi.org/10.17504/protocols.io.x54v9r3xzv3e/v1
+Protocol for Conducting Multilingual Structured Electronic Brainwriting Session: Utilizing Google Sheets with Google Apps Script. protocols.io, https://dx.doi.org/10.17504/protocols.io.x54v9r3xzv3e/v1

 This protocol outlines the process and structure for setting up and managing an online 6-3-5 brainwriting session, enabling remote collaborative idea generation.
 The technique automates traditional brainwriting, where six participants each generate three ideas per round and pass their contributions to the next person, building upon previous ideas over six rounds.
 Google Sheets serves as a versatile platform for real-time input collection and documentation, allowing participants to easily browse and contribute to idea development.
 This approach empowers moderators to efficiently guide and document brainstorming sessions, both in-person and virtually.
 The online 6-3-5 brainwriting system automatically tracks progress, organizes participant contributions, and can gather a total of 108 ideas (from 6 participants collaborating through 6 rounds, with 3 ideas per round), all neatly organized in a structured worksheet.
+At the last stage, the protocol explains the downstream data analysis using Python with the Colab integration.